On the k-Independence Required by Linear Probing and Minwise Independence: Linear probing with -independence

-As long as our placement of the balls is $k$-independent, the $k$\th moment is identical to the case of full independence.
-For instance, the 4\th moment is:

-The only question in calculating this quantity is the independence of sets of at most $4$ items.
-Thus, 4-independence preserves the 4\th moment of full randomness.
-Since $\E\big[ (X_i-\tfrac{1}{\tsize})\big]=0]$,

-Moments are a standard approach for bounding the probability of large deviations.
-Let's say that we expect $\mu$ items in the bin, but have capacity $2\mu$; what is the probability of overflow?
-A direct calculation shows that the 4\th moment is $\E[(X-\mu)^4] = O(\mu^2)$.
-Then, by a Markov bound, the probability of overflow is $\Pr[X \ge 2\mu] = \Pr[ (X-\mu)^4 \ge \mu^4] = O(1/\mu^2)$.
-By contrast, if we only have 2-independence, we can use the 2\nd moment $\E[(X-\mu)^2] = O(\mu)$ and obtain $\Pr[X \ge 2\mu] = O(1/\mu)$.
-Observe that the 3\rd moment is not useful for this approach, since $(X-\mu)^3$ can be negative, so Markov does not apply.

-To apply moments to linear probing, we consider a perfect binary tree spanning the array $[t]$ where $t$ is a power of two.
-For notational convenience, we assume that the load factor is $1/3$, that is, $n=\tsize/3$.
-A node at height $h\leq \log_2 t$ has an interval of $2^h$ array positions below it, and is identified with this interval.
-We expect at most $2^h/3$ keys to be hashed to the interval (but more or less keys may end in the interval, since items are not always placed at their hash position).
-Call the node ``near-full'' if at least $\frac{2}{3} 2^h$ keys hash to its interval.
+These $k$\th moment bounds were also used in~\cite{pagh07linprobe}, but the way we apply them here is quite different.
+We consider a perfect binary tree spanning the array $[t]$ where $t$ is a power of two.
+A node at height $h\leq \lg_2 t$ has an interval of $2^h$ array positions below it, and is identified with this interval.

+We assume that the load factor is at most $2/3$, that is $n\leq \frac23\,\tsize$, so we expect at most $\frac23\, 2^h$ keys to hash to the interval of a height $h$ node (recall that with linear probing, keys may end up in positions later than the ones they hash to).
+Call the node ``near-full'' if at least $\frac34\, 2^h$ keys hash to its interval.

-We will now bound the total time it takes to construct the hash table (the cost of inserting $n$ distinct items).
-A run is an maximal interval of filled locations.
-If the table consists of runs of $k_1, k_2, \dots$ keys ($\sum k_i = n$), the cost of constructing it is bounded from above by $O(k_1^2 + k_2^2 + \dots)$.
-To bound these runs, we make the following crucial observation: if a run contains between $2^h$ and $2^{h+1}$ keys, then some node at height $h-2$ above it is near-full.
-In fact, there will be such a near-full height $h-2$ node whose last position is in the run.
+\paragraph{Construction time for $k=2,4$} We will now bound the total expected time it takes to construct the hash table (the cost of inserting $n$ distinct keys).
+A run is a maximal interval of filled locations.
+If the table consists of runs of $\ell_1, \ell_2, \dots$ keys ($\sum \ell_i = n$), the cost of constructing it is bounded from above by $O(\ell_1^2 + \ell_2^2 + \dots)$.
+We note that runs of length $\ell_i<4$ contribute $O(n)$ to this sum of squares.
+To bound the longer runs, we make the following crucial observation: if a run contains between $2^{h+2}$ and $2^{h+3}$ keys for $h\geq 0$, then some node at height $h$ above it is near-full.
+In fact, there will be such a near-full height $h$ node whose last position is in the run.